 You’re out of their comfort zone and they don’t like it.

-I read this phrase in Jack Canfield’s literally life-changing book The Success Principles: How to Get from Where You Are to Where You Want to Be (I set my business up within a week of reading it) and I can’t tell you how important it is.
+I read this phrase in Jack Canfield’s literally life-changing book: The Success Principles (I set my business up within a week of reading it) and I can’t tell you how important it is.

 If you listen to the naysayers you will never achieve your dreams.

 You only get one life and what’s the worst that can happen?
 You decide it’s not for you and you decide to do something else, that’s what.

 Give yourself the best chance to succeed

-But if you swot up, learn from people who have done what you want to do and prepare for the journey ahead, then there’s no reason why you won’t succeed.
-As long as you can pay your rent and bills then you might as well give it a shot.
-Nobody wants to be on their death bed full of regret about what could have been.
+But if you swot up, do your research, learn from people who have done what you want to do and prepare for the journey ahead, then there’s no reason why you won’t succeed.

 Life is short and it’s for adventure and living – not for sitting in the slow lane until the end.